-Once you have established whether your bong is a dude or a chick, you can focus on joint sizes.
-This generally refers to the diameter of the hole that your down-stem or bowl will fit into.
+Once you have established whether your bong is male or female, you can focus your attention on joint sizes.
+When someone says joint size, it refers to the diameter of the hole that your down-stem or bowl will fit into.
 Joint sizes have changed quite drastically over time to allow users to switch between different bowls, ash catchers, and other accessories.

-There are three standard joint sizes:
+Below we’ve listed the three standard joint sizes:

-10mm – This is often referred to as a micro or nano-joint and is mostly used on smaller rigs and pipes.
+- 10mm – This is often referred to as a micro or nano-joint and is mostly used on smaller rigs and pipes.
 This is the rarest joint size of the three.

-14.4mm – This is possibly the most common joint size that is used across a wide range of brands.
+- 14.4mm – This is possibly the most common joint size that is used across a wide range of brands.

-18.8mm – This is reserved for the larger dab rings and glass water pipes.
+- 18.8mm – This is reserved for the larger dab rings and glass water pipes.
 It is very common and very widely used across a number of brands and products.
 Due to its large width, down-stems with an 18.8mm diameter will be less likely to clog than their smaller counterparts.

 The joint size must match the measurements of your bowl where as the joint gender must be the opposite.

 Where compatibility is concerned, size matters.
 If your buddy Dave comes over to your house with an 18.8mm bowl to fit on your 14.4mm female joint, you are both going to look pretty stupid as there is no way in hell it’s going to fit.

 At Everyonedoesit we know how confusing this can be, especially for the beginners out there.
 It’s probably difficult for the more experienced users too but they’re less likely to admit it.

 For anyone who needs it we have a dedicated online customer service available 24 hours a day.
 They’re there to help you find exactly what you’re looking for.
 Our online store has all the standard joint sizes you require for all your smoking needs and many more accessories besides.
 Don’t be afraid to ask one of our online staff members to point you in the right direction.